Caring Senior Service FAQs

 Q: Why should I use your service instead of someone in the newspaper?

-The Caring Advantage puts the work on us.
-Our caregivers are employees of the agency - That means they have been screened and are bonded and insured.
+There are several reasons.
+(1) The Caring Advantage puts the work on us.
+Our caregivers are employees of the agency, meaning they have been screened and are bonded and insured.
 You don't have to worry about the quality of the caregiver or about the liability of having someone in your home.
-We have backup - If the caregiver is sick or has an emergency, we have someone ready to step in his or her place.
-We have a team of professionals to help – Our owners, Administrators, Care Managers and other employees are in the office to ensure that Caring Senior Service standards are being met.
-We continuously monitor the relationship – Using an assessment and interview, we create a detailed service plan that our staff uses to meet the care goals.
+(2) We have backup.
+If the caregiver is sick or has an emergency, we have someone ready to step in his or her place.
+(3) We have a team of professionals to help.
+Our owners, Administrators, Care Managers, and other employees are in the office to ensure that Caring Senior Service standards are being met.
+(4) We continuously monitor the relationship.
+Using an assessment and interview, we create a detailed service plan that our staff uses to meet the care goals.
 We then make regular site visits in the home to follow up with the client and the caregiver on how the plan may need to be updated.

 Q: Do Caregivers undergo regular training?